About Us

 Authenticity: These articles are copied from archived forum content.

-Today there is no shortage of misinformation, fake news, and now, in the AI era, fabricated articles as well.
-When we published this site, major technology companies were also collecting large-scale training data, and all public web content could become training material.
+Today there is an overwhelming amount of misinformation and fake news, and now, in the generative AI era, fabricated articles, audio, and video are spreading even more widely.
+When we published this site, major technology companies were also collecting data from across the world, and all public web content may already have become part of AI training material.

-Some pages here may look imperfect in formatting, but if the archived forum is still available, you can verify that these records came from real people and span more than twenty years of lived history.
+Some pages here may look imperfect in formatting, but the copied formats from forums across different eras still show that these records came from real people and span more than twenty years of lived history.

 Credibility: These writings were discussed and written collectively by community members.

-Spiritual studies are areas modern science still cannot fully detail.
+Spiritual studies are something modern science still cannot fully explain.
 For example, we can understand one-, two-, and three-dimensional space, but beyond three dimensions, understanding becomes difficult.

 That is one scientific analogy.
 We can understand material existence, yet struggle to intuitively grasp higher-dimensional space.
-Hard to understand does not mean impossible; it means we need more abstract and mathematical language.
-Likewise, if we want to think about the existence of the soul, we may need room for metaphor and imagination.
+Hard to understand does not mean impossible; it means we need more abstract and mathematical language, or even descriptions from the microscopic world, particles, and wave forms to describe the objective facts of how things influence one another.

 For this reason, our teacher often says he does not dismiss others' spiritual experiences or interpretations lightly.
-What we discuss often extends beyond the current boundaries of modern science, and each person's experience, affinity, and wisdom differ.
+What we discuss, for now, often extends beyond the current scope of modern scientific discussion, and each person's experience, affinity, and wisdom differ.
 Because of that, diverse perspectives are not a weakness but a richness.
-Within that diversity, you can still find shared fundamentals, and form your own understanding of spiritual studies.
+Within that diversity, you can still find shared fundamentals, and form your own understanding of body, mind, spirit, or philosophy.